Are animals smart… and are we smart enough to know how smart they are…?

 With Frans de Waal, that’s never an issue.
 If anything, he has a habit of making his case so fully that he delivers more than you need.

-In his earlier The Age of Empathy, he convinced me before I was halfway through, although he’s such an engaging writer I still enjoyed the information.
+In his earlier The Age of Empathy, de Waal convinced me before I was halfway through, but he’s such an engaging writer I still enjoyed reading on

 In Are We Smart Enough to Know How Smart Animals Are? he takes a giant step away from traditional science’s dismissal of other species as not being up to human standards.